Certificate Programs & Scholarships

 Decorative: a diverse group of six smiling people sitting outside in a circle of multicolored wooden lawn chairs

-The Vermont Law and Graduate School Professional Certificate in Restorative Justice (PCRJ) allows recent college graduates and early to mid-career professionals to learn about restorative justice and its relevance to their current or intended career.
-Students in the program take a foundational course and then select from a wide range of elective courses, depending on their professional interests.
-Courses include: RJ in Education, New Approaches to Domestic and Sexual Violence, RJ in Indigenous Communities, Global Restorative Justice, Race/Crimes/and Restorative Justice, Environmental Restorative Justice, Pleas Sentencing and Accountability, and many more.
-Courses are available to take online, on campus, or in a hybrid of both.
+Vermont Law and Graduate School’s Graduate Certificate in Restorative Justice (GCRJ) creates an opportunity for both new and seasoned practitioners alike to deepen their understanding of restorative justice.
+Students in the program take a foundational course and then select from a wide range of elective courses.
+Courses include RJ in Educational Institutions, New Approaches to Domestic and Sexual Violence, RJ in Indigenous Communities, Global Restorative Justice, Race/Crimes/and Restorative Justice, Environmental Restorative Justice, Clemency/Pardons/and Expungement, and many more.
+Credits earned in the GCRJ can be applied to a VLGS Master of Arts in Restorative Justice degree for those interested in advancing their credentials further.
+Online courses are available year-round and on-campus courses are available in the summer.